Theater and Dance

 - Develop a global perspective

 - Expand cross-cultural communication and problem-solving skills

 - Prepare for an increasingly diverse and international workplace

 How does a semester or year of OCS help students in Theater and Dance prepare for graduate school or various career opportunities?

 - Exposes students to working professionals and affords them time to focus more specifically on their particular interests in the theatre.

 - Conservatory-style acting programs offer the opportunity for concentrated training

 - Cultivates an understanding of different lifestyles and what it is like to be a British student, a French student, etc.

 - Provides an opportunity to attend live theatre in a different cultural context

-- First and second-year students should enroll in THTR 125, Beginning Acting I or Dance 115, Beginning Modern Dance, THTR 246 Foundations of Design and either THTR 245 Foundations of Technical Theatre or THTR 277 Costume Construction Techniques and at least two courses in history/literature, theory, and culture to be selected from THTR 210, 235, 357, 372, 373, or 377.
+- First and second-year students should enroll in THTR 125, Beginning Acting I or Dance 115, Beginning Modern Dance, THTR 246 Foundations of Design and either THTR 245 Foundations of Technical Theater or THTR 277 Costume Construction Techniques and at least two courses in history/literature, theory, and culture to be selected from THTR 210, 235, 357, 372, 373, or 377.
 Some of these courses are offered in alternate years, so students need to be aware of their long term academic plan.